-This SIPO does not prohibit any investments including those that would be non-compliant with the Board's Ethical Investment Policy and Responsible Investment Statement.
+This SIPO does not prohibit any investments including those that would be non-compliant with its Ethical Investment Policy.

-Borrowing is prohibited without the specific consent of the Board.
+Borrowing is prohibited without the specific consent of the Trustee.

 No more than 5% of the assets of the Investment Trust can be invested in any one asset, with the exception of: